 - Ensure the area is clean and free from any prior coatings and any foreign materials that will contaminate or compromise the Base Coat.

-- Ensure the surface pH is below 11.0 and moisture content is below 15% (Wait 14+ days after laying concrete, and do a pH check)
+- Ensure the surface pH is below 11.0 and relative humidity (RH) is 90% or lower (Wait 14+ days after placing concrete, and do a pH check)

 - Once you have the correct materials and you are using the system according to its specification boundaries, you are ready to start application.